intel/neural-compressor/examples/helloworld/tf_example6/README.md

 1. Download the FP32 model
 wget https://storage.googleapis.com/intel-optimized-tensorflow/models/v1_6/mobilenet_v1_1.0_224_frozen.pb

-2. Update the root of dataset in conf.ymal
+2. Update the root of dataset in conf.yaml
-The configuration will will create a TopK metric function for evaluation and configure the batch size, instance number and core number for performacne measurement.
+The configuration will will create a TopK metric function for evaluation and configure the batch size, instance number and core number for performance measurement.
 ```yaml
 evaluation:                                          # optional. required if user doesn't provide eval_func in Quantization.
  accuracy:                                           # optional. required if user doesn't provide eval_func in Quantization.